HOME >> Single Blog

 In addition to data analysis, users can share their dashboards with colleagues or superiors, making it easier to collaborate on projects using FineBI's data sharing and management function.

 FineBI's advanced data management features are designed for enterprise-level use.
 One key feature is the ability to manage data and analytic reports with enterprise-level permission controls.
 FineBI enables administrators to manage user permissions, granting or restricting access to data and reports based on the user's role or level of authorization.
+Additionally, FineBI’s unity dashboard provides a seamless, integrated view of all critical data and reports, ensuring that users with the proper permissions can access real-time insights across various departments.
 With FineBI's data management capabilities, organizations can ensure that only authorized personnel can access sensitive or confidential data, improving data security and compliance.
 This feature provides organizations with a robust data management solution that enables them to manage their data with greater control and efficiency.

 FineBI is free for personal use.
 For enterprises, it offers a quote-based plan that charges according to different situations.
 In a word, FineBI is price-friendly to all customers.